Rate optimal multiple testing procedure in high-dimensional regression: The Rare/Weak Model and Lower Bound of m FNR

 where $L_p$ is a multi-log(p) term. \end{theorem}

-The above theorem provides a bound for the weighted sum of the \mfdr and the \mfnrend, and also sheds light on the connection with the weighted classification error as in Theorem \ref{thm:proposition:1}.
-In practice, one usually wants to control the \mfdr at a certain level $\alpha$, rather than making the \mfdr very small but sacrificing the power to discover new signals as the UPS does.
-The following theorem demonstrates that \mfnr can not converge to zero too fast.
+The above theorem provides a bound for the weighted sum of the \mfdr and the \mfnrend.
+In practice, one usually wants to control the \mfdr at a given level $\alpha$, and the following theorem shows that \mfnr could not converge to zero arbitrarily fast.